When: April 29, 2025 (In-Depth Day)

 Unity is hard.
 The culture of individualism and personal rights can stand against unity.
 Our “me” gets in the way of “we.”
 But if we can pray toward, work toward, and move toward unity, as the pregnancy help movement, the world will know, even as it sees us as a movement, that the Father sent the Son, that the Father loves them, even as He loves the Son.
 And then, the world might believe.

-If you receive a scholarship to the live conference, we expect that you participate from the beginning of the conference through the close of the conference.
-There is an additional in-depth day on the 23rd which you are required to attend if you receive a scholarship.
+Internationals may also apply for a scholarship for the live Annual Conference registration.
+If you receive a scholarship to the live conference, we expect that you participate from the beginning of the conference, including In Depth Day (4/29) through the close of the conference (Friday evening).

 Heartbeat typically provides 15-20 scholarships at some level to its annual conference.
 Demand for scholarships is generally greater than what we can provide, but Heartbeat provides as many as we possibly can, based on what the budget will allow in that conference year.
 Furthermore, typically, we award only one scholarship per organization.
 You must apply so that you can be considered for a scholarship.

 Click here to access the online application.
-If you cannot access it online, you will need to fill out the hard copy application and scan the completely filled out application to This email address is being protected from spambots.
+If you cannot access it online, you will need to fill out a hard copy application and scan the completely filled out application to This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 You can download the hard copy application here.
-The application must be completely filled out, the information must be accurate, and the application must be received by January 15, 2024.
+The application must be completely filled out, the information must be accurate, and the application must be received by December 20, 2024.
 If your application is not complete or you have not checked the correct status of your affiliation, the application will be rejected.

 No. In fact, calling and emailing several times slows down the entire process.
 You will receive acknowledgment of receipt of your application.
 After that, the International Program Specialist will review and check the information submitted for each application.
 With few exceptions, applications are considered on a first come first serve basis.